MDataZone/mdz-wordpress-plugin-boilerplate/README.md

 1. If you are using Local WP you might see dev server is not working because of SSL certificate issue or domain mismatch.You can fix this by chaning your `Router mode` to `localhost`.

-2. Sometimes you might see on the first run of `npm run dev` you might see nothing is happening.
-You can try to run `npm run dev` again.
+2. Sometimes you might see on the first run of `pnpm dev` you might see nothing is happening.
+You can try to run `pnpm dev` again.

 ## Made with WordPress Plugin Boilerplate